hayakzan/MLP-notations/README.md

 # MLP-notations

 ## What is this?
 This is a project that relates to my compositional practice.
 The idea is to train an MLP network to generate $n$-dimensional notational parameter space from a 2-dimensional input $(x, y)$.
-This is an ongoing project.
+This is a project in progress.
 <br>
 <br>
 <p align="center">